-- Sharing their work across different devices without need for meetings
+- Sharing their work across different devices without the need for meetings

-- Integrating with other modelling tools they already use
+- Integrating with other modeling tools they already use

 In spite of its availability, you do not need to always provide interactive 3D models.
 A well-made “fly-through” video would suffice in most cases as it gives the viewer a good understanding of your concept.
 Just remember, any 3D presentation is notches above a static image.